Pink October. Cancer, prevention, and screening

 What is Pink October?

-You’ve probably noticed: pink umbrellas and banners decorate public spaces in your city.
-Pink October is a time of action each year, coordinated with the French Cancer League to raise public awareness about breast cancer.
+You’ve probably noticed it: pink umbrellas and banners decorating public spaces in your town.
+Pink October is a key awareness month coordinated with the French Cancer League to mobilise public opinion about breast cancer.

-Events, meet-ups, forums, walks, runs—many different activities are organized throughout October to spark curiosity and interest.
-Healthcare professionals are invited to participate and inform the public.
+Events, meet-ups, forums, walks, runs—many different activities are organized throughout the month of October to spark curiosity and interest.
+Healthcare professionals are invited to take part to inform and educate the public.

-It’s important for people to have access to information in a simple, direct, and relaxed way.
-We’re not talking about hospitals, appointments with unfamiliar practitioners, or strict, intimidating settings.
+It’s important for the public to be able to access information in a simple, direct and relaxed way.
+We’re not talking about hospitals, appointments with a practitioner you don’t know, or a strict, narrow, tightly timed setting.

-Some events require a small financial contribution (for example, to organize a run).
+Some events require a small financial contribution (for example, to take part in a race).
 All funds are then donated.
-Donations help patients in their daily lives (help covering the cost of a breast prosthesis, a care session) or to fund research.
-So don’t hesitate—go to your city and take part in one of the many gatherings, workshops, or events being organized.
+These donations help support patients in their daily lives (help with the cost of a breast prosthesis, a care session) or fund research.
+So don’t hesitate – head into town and join one of the many events, workshops or activities being organized.

 Prevention

-Talk about it again and again, inform, ask questions, don’t be afraid to make waves.
+Talk about it again and again, inform, ask questions, don’t be afraid to bother people.
 Don’t forget that cancer kills.
-Speaking up can save your life!
-Dare to ask questions at your next doctor’s visit.
-Don’t hesitate to reach out to support groups.
+Daring to speak up can save you!
+Dare to ask questions at your next doctor’s appointment.
+Dare to reach out to associations.

-It’s so important to get screened when you know that one in eight women in France will face breast cancer at some point in their lives.
-Each year in France, 58,500 women are diagnosed with breast cancer.
-Yet, only one in two women get screened.
+It is so important to get screened when you know that one in eight women in France is at risk of developing breast cancer during her lifetime.
+Every year in France, 58,500 women are diagnosed with breast cancer.
+Yet only 1 in 2 women undergoes a screening exam.

 What does screening involve?